RedisLabs/redislabs-docs/content/rc/api/examples/audit-system-logs.md

 The `/logs` API operation accepts the following parameters:

 - `offset` - The starting point for the results.
 The default value of `0` starts with the latest log entry.
 A value of `11` skips the first 10 entries and retrieves entries starting with the 11 and older.
 - `limit` - The maximum number of entries to return per request.
-Default value is `100`.
+The default value is `100`.

 {{< note >}}
 The system log returns information for the entire account.
 It reports log entries for all types of entities, including Redis Labs Free, Fixed, and Flexible subscriptions, databases, and related entities.